Diabetes in Older People

-In addition, you can keep control of your diabetes by:
+You can keep control of your diabetes by:

 Your doctor may want you to see other healthcare providers who can help manage some of the extra problems caused by diabetes.
 He or she can also give you a schedule for other tests that may be needed.
 Talk to your doctor about how to stay healthy.

-For more information about what Medicare covers, call 1-800-MEDICARE (1-800-633-4227) or visit their website, www.medicare.gov.
+For more information about what Medicare covers, call 1-800-633-4227 (1-800-MEDICARE) or visit their website, www.medicare.gov.

 National Institute of Diabetes and Digestive and Kidney Diseases